serverless-ca/terraform-aws-ca/README.md

 Detailed documentation is on our [GitHub pages site](docs/index.md).

 ## Contributing
 We welcome contributions!
-See the [Contributing Guide](CONTRIBUTING.md) for how to get started
+See the [Contributing Guide](CONTRIBUTING.md) for how to get started.

 See [Example README](./examples/default/README.md) for information on Terraform development and testing.